Eskil of Lund: Early life

 On various occasions Eskil was involved in the internal political disputes of rival kings, even to the extent of being temporarily held captive in his own cathedral, for which he was later indemnified by various land-grants.
-During the Crusades, Eskil, animated by the example of St. Bernard, also preached a crusade against the pagan Wends, which, unfortunately, proved unsuccessful.
+During the Crusades, Eskil, animated by the example of Bernard of Clairvaux, also preached a crusade against the pagan Wends, which proved unsuccessful.
 He, nevertheless, continued his campaign with youthful ardour, even in his old age, till, after the conquest of Rügen, the Wends accepted Christianity.

-In 1152 Cardinal Nicholas Breakspear was sent as papal legate to Scandinavia to settle ecclesiastical affairs.
+In 1152, Cardinal Nicholas Breakspear was sent as papal legate to Scandinavia to settle ecclesiastical affairs.
 Norway was constituted a separate ecclesiastical province, with its metropolitan see of Trondhjem (Nidaros).
 Eskil remained Archbishop of Lund.
 He was also nominated Primate of Sweden and papal legate for the North.

 By a proper selection of persons for the higher ecclesiastical offices he effected an immense improvement in the standard of religious life.
 In 1161 he drew up a code of canon law for Skåne, which, ten years later, was introduced into Seeland (Denmark).

+Relationship with monastics

-The monastic orders are especially indebted to Eskil.
-As Bishop of Roskilde he called the Benedictines to Næstved; and the monastery of the Regular Augustinians at Eskilsø near Roskilde most probably traces its origin to him.
-Later he established the Premonstratensian monastery in Tommerup, Skåne; the Knights of St. John also settled in Lund during his time.
+Eskil established the Premonstratensian monastery in Tommerup, Skåne; the Knights of St. John also settled in Lund during his time.
 There was also, in Seeland, an establishment of Carthusian monks, but only for a short time.
 The Cistercian monks were especial favourites of Eskil, who founded their first monastery in 1144 at Herrevad (Herivadum) near Helsingborg, which was soon followed by one at Esrom in Sjælland (1154).
 From both of these various branches were established.

-Eskil corresponded with St. Bernard, whom he admired and revered.
+Eskil corresponded with Bernard, whom he admired and revered.
 With a view to being admitted to the Cistercian Order he visited St. Bernard at Clairvaux in 1152.
-Bernard refused him admission, pointing out that his services as bishop would be more beneficial to the Church at large.
+Bernard refused him admission, pointing out that his services as bishop would be more beneficial to the church at large.
+Hearing of Bernard's death (1153), Eskil made a pilgrimage to the saint's grave and thence to Rome, where all his archiepiscopal privileges were ratified by Pope Adrian IV (Breakspear).